 Students are not permitted to display their permit on or register a vehicle whose owner/operator is another student, or the parent(s) or relative of another student.

-The Spring 2018 parking permits will be available for purchase beginning Monday, December 18, 2017.
+The Fall 2018 parking permits will be available for purchase beginning Sunday, July 1, 2018.

 Eligible students using a debit or credit card may purchase a parking permit through the MyESU Portal using Internet Explorer as the web browser.